Glacier National Park 2026: Entry, Parking, & Shuttle Updates

-Updated February 5, 2026
+Updated August 17, 2026

-Continue reading for must-know updates on park access, parking information, camping, shuttles, and responsible travel tips.
 If this is your first time visiting Glacier National Park start with my broader planning overview here.

-2026 timed entry & Vehicle REservation Changes
+2026 Timed Entry & Vehicle Reservation Changes

-• You likely will not be required to book a timed entry window to enter the park during peak season
+• You will not be required to book a timed entry window to enter the park during peak season

 • Park passes are still required: you must have a valid Glacier National Park pass or an America the Beautiful pass to enter

-While reservations are expected to be suspended, access management is shifting rather than disappearing.
 Visitors should anticipate dynamic congestion controls such as temporary closures, parking turnover enforcement, and shuttle prioritization in high-demand areas.

 Road signs from Going to the Sun Road